Neon Tetras get sick with many of the same conditions that other fish suffer from.

 Daily water changes and treatment with aquarium salt and antifungal medicines can get rid of Cotton Mouth.
 It’s also important to quarantine the fish in a hospital tank as fungal infections are very contagious.

-Bear in mind that snails are particularly sensitive to aquarium salt and will likely die if they come into direct contact, so make sure you separate them from the affected fish before treating the condition, especially if you have snails.
+Bear in mind that snails are particularly sensitive to aquarium salt and will likely die if they come into direct contact, so make sure you move the affected fish to a hospital before treating the condition, especially if you have snails.

 Therefore it’s wise to give your fish a medicated bath and treat the tank itself with regular water changes and slowly lower the water temperature to make it harder for Columnaris to survive in your aquarium.

 Why does my Neon Tetra have red gills?

 In fish including Neon Tetra, red gills are a sign of irritation caused by toxins in the water.
 These toxins are many and varied, but ammonia is very common and causes burns on the sensitive gills of the fish, which appear red and inflamed.

 How to treat ammonia burns on fish